 Website design/development projects can be roughly split into 3 phases: Web Design, Web Development and Software Development.
 However, there is also a project research phase and it is covered in the presales stage.
 It is equally important and the whole project is based on the information obtained during this phase.

 As mentioned above, project research is, unfortunately, something clients might not be aware of and some might not consider it a part of the website building process, but it is there and might be one of the most important phases of the project.
-The reason is simple – if things go wrong here, the whole project might be compromised, potentially causing the web design agency to have to completely redesign the website, which might result in clients missing the expected website launch date.
+The reason is simple – if things go wrong here, the whole project might be compromised, potentially causing a web design agency to have to completely redesign the website, which might result in clients missing the expected website launch date.

-Web development starts after the design concept is approved and depending on the project complexity and the number of pages needed, it usually takes from 2 days to up to a week, including gathering client’s feedback and possibly making the necessary amends.
-No layout changes should occur in this phase, but these to happen in reality.
+Web development starts after the design concept is approved and depending on the project complexity and the number of pages needed, it usually takes from 2 days to up to a week, including gathering the client’s feedback and possibly making the necessary amends.
+No layout changes should occur in this phase, but these do happen in reality.
 The web development phase starts with the homepage demo and once this is approved, the inner pages can be built.

 The most basic software development example is building a content management system, and this takes about 1 business day.
 Having a content management system is extremely helpful and allows clients to update the website and create fresh content once the website is live.
 There are some instances of more complex software development which usually takes a few additional days to do.

 The challenges that web design agencies usually face are gathering the feedback and content from the clients.
 But with good planning, this can be prevented.
-When building a website for Abbey Masterbatch Ltd, a major masterbatch manufacturer and supplier, the client was so responsive and proactive, which enabled us to deliver the project within the predicted timelines.
+When building a website for Abbey Masterbatch Ltd, a major masterbatch manufacturer and supplier, the client was very responsive and proactive, which enabled us to deliver the project within the predicted timelines.